 CT Scan

 Life seems to be ticking by right now at an incredible pace, and I can't even keep up with this new thing called blogging, so every now and then, and this is a then time I just have to skip a piece of life and start on what is happening now.
 So today Monday it was off to Children's Hospital to get a CT scan on Sharleen.
 Her Specialist (and us) are hoping it will give us a few more answers to some questions.
-She did AMAZING...when they phoned for the initial appointment they asked if she thought she would need sedation, so of course I want to try it without, and the lady said they are allowed one go at trying and then it would be re booked with sedation.
+She did AMAZING...when they phoned for the initial appointment they asked if she thought she would need sedation, so of course I want to try it without, and the lady said they are allowed one go at trying and then it would be re-booked with sedation.
 So it was all or nothing Monday.
-I have learned that what works for her (with getting new ear molds and testing) is she can NOT have a stressed out momma.
-If I have a crazy morning trying to get everyone out of the house to a babysitter and everything is rushed and tensed, things do not go well.
-It is getting better over the last two years as she get older, but it's up to me to be super on top of things and not get tensed, and to try to laugh alot.
+I have learned that what works for her (with getting new ear molds and testing) is she can NOT have a stressed-out momma.
+If I have a crazy morning trying to get everyone out of the house to a babysitter and everything is rushed and tense, things do not go well.
+It is getting better over the last two years as she gets older, but it's up to me to be super on top of things not get tensed, and to try to laugh a lot.
 She loves to laugh.
-So after playing eye spy in the waiting room I was explaining as best I could what was going to happen ( I really didn't now too much either), and what she had to do, which was to lie real still and if she did a great job then maybe I would buy her something.
-She said she would want a DOG, what!!! that's way to much work right now,(for me) and then it was time to go in, so we never did carry on THAT conversation.
+So after playing eye spy in the waiting room I was explaining as best I could what was going to happen ( I really didn't know too much either), and what she had to do, which was to lie real still and if she did a great job then maybe I would buy her something.
+She said she would want a DOG, what!!! that's way too much work right now,(for me) and then it was time to go in, so we never did carry on THAT conversation.

-It was not totally smooth sailing, once they had me all decked out in lead covering ( she said they prefer not to have pregnant people in the room, and I never even thought about that when they phoned for the appointment) it was hands on to the chair for dear life and not letting go.
-But the lady started showing her with a teddy bear what was going to happen and she wanted to go see, and then couldn't wait to jump on to the bed.
+It was not totally smooth sailing, once they had me all decked out in lead covering ( she said they prefer not to have pregnant people in the room, and I never even thought about that when they phoned for the appointment) it was hands-on to the chair for dear life and not letting go.
+But the lady started showing her with a teddy bear what was going to happen and she wanted to go see, and then couldn't wait to jump onto the bed.
 We did have to do it twice since she moved a little, and then it was all done.
 She was glad to get her "treat" when it was all done.

 This is the princess wand that she picked out of the goody basket at the hospital, for doing such a good job.

-The drive there was OK, it was still stop and go for a bit and even though I left with plenty of time I was walking in the door at 1:00 and they had asked me to be fifteen min early, so I guess I was a still a bit late.
-But anyway on the long drive there I was thinking how great it is that I don't even have to worry about how much money a CT scan costs.
+The drive there was OK, it was still stop and go for a bit and even though I left with plenty of time I was walking in the door at 1:00 and they had asked me to be fifteen min early, so I guess I was still a bit late.
+But anyway, on the long drive there, I was thinking how great it is that I don't even have to worry about how much money a CT scan costs.
 It is not a decision that has to be made as to whether we would spend the money on it or not.
-I remember when Timothy was born and the pediatrician was presenting us with the different options as to what to do, money was never was a factor, ( leave him is Chilliwack even though they did not have the staffing or right equipment, but then we could all stay in hospital together, or leave Niessa in Chilliwack and transfer him to a level 3 care nursery but then they are on opposite sides of the valley, and that makes nursing really tough (ummm impossible together) and that was something that was really important to me, and Niessa could not be admitted to another hospital b/c she did not need a intensive care ward and could not admitted to a regular ward b/c I did have her in that hospital) so it is really great that here in Canada when health care is needed it is covered..
-Yes, It does have major flaws and is miss used, but today I was incredibly thankful that so much is covered.
+I remember when Timothy was born and the pediatrician was presenting us with the different options as to what to do, money was never a factor, ( leave him is Chilliwack even though they did not have the staffing or right equipment, but then we could all stay in hospital together, or leave Niessa in Chilliwack and transfer him to a level 3 care nursery but then they are on opposite sides of the valley, and that makes nursing really tough (ummm impossible together) and that was something that was really important to me, and Niessa could not be admitted to another hospital b/c she did not need a intensive care ward and could not be admitted to a regular ward b/c I did have her in that hospital) so it is really great that here in Canada when health care is needed it is covered.
+Yes, It does have major flaws and is missing, but today I was incredibly thankful that so much is covered.

 Friends Camping 2010

-This is all the kids, yup we kinda take over our portion of the camp ground.
+This is all the kids, yup we kinda take over our portion of the campground.
 It's 20 1/2 kids under the age of nine. (people ask us if we really consider this fun. lol)

 The kids "playing" go fish together.
 I don't think most of them really got the game, but it kept them together, sitting down for a bit.